Dian Chapman is a Technical Consultant

-Dian Chapman is a Technical Consultant (see Dian's Technical Vitaé) & Microsoft MVP since 1995 (see Dian's Microsoft MVP Profile) who joined the Patriot Guard Riders in early 2007.
+and a retired Microsoft MVP, awarded each year from 1995-2015, who joined the Patriot Guard Riders in 2007.
 In May, 2008, she became a member of Soldiers' Angels, first serving on their sewing and crochet teams...making blankets for deployed soldiers and wounded vets.
-More recently she also joined Warriors Watch.
+In 2011, she also became a Warriors Watch Rider .

-Dian soon became an Approved Angel allowed to take deployed soldiers under her wings...regularly writing to them, as well as sending them care packages through the Soldiers Angels Adoption Team (see My Soldiers for status updates on Dian's adopted soldiers and K9 teams).
+Dian soon became an Approved Angel allowed to adopt deployed soldiers, which meant regularly writing to them and sending them monthly care packages.
 She now holds a life-time membership status as a Soldier's Angel.

-Dian & Greg Chapman (avid big dog lovers with three of their own) were previously involved with Military Mascots and Dian hoped to again adopt a deployed K9 Unit.
-In 2009 she became more involved with US War Dogs Org and has since met many wonderful K9 teams, several who she now supports as unofficial adoptees.
-If you're a dog lover, you'll also enjoy reading a story Dian wrote about Greg's adventure getting a soldier's dog home from Iraq: Honey, I'm Home!
+In 2009 she became more involved with US War Dogs Org and has since met many wonderful K9 teams, several who she supports as unofficial adoptees.
+If you're a dog lover, you'll also enjoy reading a story Dian wrote about Greg's adventure getting a soldier's mascot dog home from Iraq: Honey, I'm Home!
 Greg was also one of the many volunteer pilots who headed south to assist with Katrina relief.
 See his photo-story of his Katrina adventure here: Katrina Relief.

 In 2009, Dian was honored with this Soldiers' Angel award (pictured at the left) by Patti Patton-Bader, founder of Soldiers' Angels and grand niece of General George S. Patton!
 It is engraved: 'Dian Chapman.
 For Going Above and Beyond The Call of Angels In supporting Our Military Personnel.
 2009.'

-Writing letters to her adopted soldiers was so rewarding that, at the end of 2009, Dian joined the Soldiers' Angels' Letter Writing Team.
-She now regularly writes to several soldiers a week...more when those to whom she writes write back.
-Learn more about how to get involved writing soldiers at this Letter Writing link.
-In May, 2010, she was also approved to be on the Soldiers' Angels ePal team...sending emails to soldiers who have requested this type of contact.
-And in July, 2010, she became a member of Operation Top Knot, making baby gifts for expectant military wives.
+Writing letters to her adopted soldiers was so rewarding that, at the end of 2009, Dian joined the Soldiers' Angels' Letter Writing Team, and was writing to several soldiers a week...more when those to whom she wrote...wrote back.
+And in July, 2010, she became a member of Operation Top Knot, making baby blankets for expectant military wives.

 Dian also discovered another great way to show affection for what our military does for us...by sending them a cup of coffee through the Green Bean Cup of Joe program.
 It's a quick, easy and secure way to pay for a soldier's coffee while s/he's in a war zone!
-See the Cup of Joe link for details and a fun soldier video.
-And in 2011 Dian also joined up with Warrior Watch, another group of motorcycle riders who support our heroes, particularly with Welcome Home escorts, as in their mottos..."We Have Your Backs Here at Home" and "Treat Them Like a Rock Star."
+See the Cup of Joe link for details and a fun soldier music video.

-Feel free to email Dian directly...she'll be happy to tell you about more ways you can get involved with helping our brave men, woman AND canine soldiers and vets!
-Contact firstname.lastname@example.org
+Feel free to email Dian directly...she'll be happy to tell you about more ways you can get involved with helping our brave men, woman AND K9 soldiers and vets!
+Contact firstname.lastname@example.org or reach her on Facebook at http://www.facebook.com/DianChapman.

 Dian D. Chapman